Church Hospitality Ministry: How to Welcome & Engage Visitors

 The hospitality ministry in church guide is a wealth of welcome tools, including templates for connection cards and welcome messages, sample welcome letters and welcome quotes to help you find the right words to greet new faces and encourage them to return.

-It’s important because when someone visits your church, there’s a good chance they’re interested in finding a church home and the degree to which they feel welcome and wanted has a strong impact on whether they decide to come back or determine that your church isn’t the right place for them.
+It’s important because when someone visits your church, there’s a good chance they’re interested in finding a church home and the degree to which they feel welcome and wanted has a strong impact on whether they decide to come back.

 How can a church benefit from implementing a hospitality ministry?